This post contains compensated links. Please read our disclaimer for more info.

 Change of clothes

-I always take them in our hand luggage with the kids!
-Goodness only knows what kind of mess can happen at the airport or on the flight but a change of clothes for the kids and a top for us are a must.
+I always take a change of clothes in our hand luggage with the kids!
+Goodness only knows what kind of mess can happen at the airport or on the flight but a change of clothes for the kids and at least a t-shirt for us is a must.

 A flight would be very long if we couldn’t take a fully charged iPad.
 How did we travel with kids before them??
 Hats off to the parents who did or still do!!
-Also put in a charging cord as most planes have a charging dock to ensure they don’t go flat.
+Also put in a charging cord as most planes have a usb charging dock to ensure they don’t go flat.
 Headphones are a must and we use the Moki brand that the kids love using.
 We also love the Junior Flyer logbooks as a way to keep the older kids entertained on the flight.
 Another book that is perfect for travelling to Bali with kids is My Awesome Bali Adventure.
 It is a fantastic travel journal for kids when they are in Bali and you can find our full review here of the book.

 Lots of them!!
 Having food and drink for kids on the flight is a must.
 We usually pack an empty water bottle and then fill it up once through customs.
 Be aware that in Bali they will do another bag check just before you board the plane so any fluids that are purchased after customs will be confiscated.
 You will need to get your water bottle filled on the plane which I have never had any trouble doing.
 If you have a baby and you are concerned about how much formula is ok to take on board check out this link that explains it here for Australians.
 Other countries check your relevant authorities websites.